TeamMGE/GenomeBioinformaticsCourse/_episodes/60-COOIII.md

 >> ## Solution
 >> ![fig2](../fig/block2_HGT.jpg)
 >>
->> TP0015, BB0514, lineage donor is archaea, transfer branch green …
 >> A colored tree , and with branches rotates to better isolate the transfer receivers, makes it easier to see perhaps …  red, archaea, blue bacteria
 >>
+>> transfer branch green
+>>
+>> transfered genes: TP0015, BB0514, lineage donor is archaea
+>>
-Use https://ftp.ncbi.nlm.nih.gov/pub/COG/COG/org.txt and https://ftp.ncbi.nlm.nih.gov/pub/COG/COG/whog to piece together the name of the lineage that was the recipient of transfer? spirochaetes (or in the file org.txt Chlam-Spir)
+>> Use https://ftp.ncbi.nlm.nih.gov/pub/COG/COG/org.txt and https://ftp.ncbi.nlm.nih.gov/pub/COG/COG/whog to piece together the name of the lineage that was the recipient of transfer? spirochaetes (or in the file org.txt Chlam-Spir)
 )
 > {: .solution}
 {: .challenge}